BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 Yes, type exit twice: first one to revert to root and second one to exit the vps.

-__Note:__ When you later connect to your vps, connect yourself using bsyc credentials (username bsyc and the __good password__ you specified when we created the user bsyc above)
+__Note:__ When you later connect to your vps, connect yourself using baisyccoin credentials (username baisyccoin and the __good password__ you specified when we created the user baisyccoin above)

 ## Let's finish: back to your wallet